| How to Eliminate Risk in Real Estate Investment!Avoid 12 Common Mistakes Made by Novice Investors and Ensure High Rates of

 tremendous asset by taking the time to evaluate your needs and making sure

+you've got all your bases covered.
 2. Not Checking out the Seller or Sellers Agents Numbers - Claims of

 extremely high rates of return run rampant in real estate investment.